server-os/server-image/src/img/man/imgadm.8.md

         shutdown.

-        The former involves snapshotting the VM, running the prepare-image script (via the SmartOS mdata operator-script facility), creating the image, rolling back to the pre-prepared state.
+        The former involves snapshotting the VM, running the prepare-image script (via the ServerOS mdata operator-script facility), creating the image, rolling back to the pre-prepared state.
 This is preferred because it is (a) easier (fewer steps to follow for imaging) and (b) safe (gating with snapshot/rollback ensures the VM is unchanged by imaging -- the preparation